 1) False cause bias

-One of the major cognitive biases in human beings is the false cause bias which states that when two events occur in succession, we’re wont to think that the preceding event is the cause of the succeeding event.
+One of the major cognitive biases in human beings is the false cause bias.
+It states that when two events occur in succession, we think the preceding event causes the succeeding event.

 For example, when you install a new game in your PC and your PC crashes, you’re likely to assume that the game caused the crash.
-In reality, however, the game may have nothing to do with the crash but the crash may have been caused due to some other problem in your OS.
+In reality, however, the game may have nothing to do with the crash, but some other problem in your OS may have caused the crash.

 False cause bias is the backbone of most superstitions.